FarFromLittle/Questline/docs/api.md

 Unregisters the player from the quest system and returns the player's progress.

+The table returned should be saved to a datastore and passed along to QuestLine.registerPlayer when the player rejoins.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------
 |*player* |`Player`|*[required]*| The player to add to the quest system.